-(8) Purchase obligations include purchase orders or authorizations to purchase and binding agreements relating primarily to revenue equipment and other items for which amounts were not accrued in the consolidated balance sheet as of June 30, 2012.
-The purchase obligations for equipment are included in the Company's 2012 capital expenditure plan, which is estimated to be in a range of \$80.0 million to \$90.0 million, net of proceeds from asset sales.
-The Company's 2012 capital expenditure plan includes amounts that may be financed under capital leases, notes payable and other secured financing.
+(8) Purchase obligations include purchase orders or authorizations to purchase and binding agreements relating primarily to revenue equipment and other items for which amounts were not accrued in the consolidated balance sheet as of September 30, 2012.
+The purchase obligations for equipment are included in the Company's 2012 capital expenditure plan, which is estimated to be approximately \$75.0 million, net of proceeds from asset sales.
+The estimated net capital expenditure plan has been revised, from a previous estimate of \$80.0 million to \$90.0 million, based on ABF's plan to reduce new tractor replacements for the remainder of 2012 due to declining business levels and margin constraints.
+The Company's 2012 capital expenditure plan includes amounts that may be financed under capital leases, notes payable, and other secured financing.
 Actual 2012 capital expenditures may differ from the estimated amount depending on factors such as availability and timing of delivery of equipment, as well as the extent of financing available and utilized.